 Mystery should be a continual part of your life.
 You should always have more questions than answers.
 If your encounters with God don’t leave you with more questions than when you started, then you have had an inferior encounter … It would help all of us a great deal if we had to walk out of a few more church services, scratching our heads, wondering what just took place.

 We are defined by the questions we ask so ask good questions.
 And don’t be afraid to take your questions directly to the Holy Spirit.
 Jesus never said, “Facebook would guide you into all truth.”
 You have been given the Spirit of Truth.
-Ask him your questions (Jas.
-1:5).
+Ask him your questions.

-And if someone puts a question to you, question the question.
+Here’s my challenge to you: The next time someone puts a question to you, question the question.
 Is it a good question, worth investing in?
+Does it have the potential to take you someplace good?
 Or is it an unlearned and ignorant question, and something to avoid?

-Any question that distracts you from Jesus or causes you to doubt His Word, is a bad question.
+Any question that distracts you from Jesus or causes you to doubt his Word, is a bad question.
 It will take you places you don’t want to go just as surely as the serpent’s question took Adam and Eve where they didn’t want to go.
-We’ll learn more about the fruit of bad questions in the next post.
+We’ll learn more about the fruit of bad questions in my next article.

 Did you enjoy this article?
 Sign up to our email list and we’ll notify you about new articles as soon they come out.
 No spam, we promise.